eBay/nice-modal-react/README.md

 You can see the live example on codesandbox.

 ### Integrating with Redux
-Though not necessary, you can integrate Redux to manage state of nice modals.
+Though not necessary, you can integrate Redux to manage the state of nice modals.
 Then you can use Redux dev tools to track/debug state change of modals.
 Here is how to do it:

 ```jsx
 // First combine the reducer